Astronomy Camp

 Telescopes and Facilities

-Contents
+Jump to Contents

 Large Telescopes

 At the Mt.
-Lemmon site (9157 feet elevation):
+Lemmon and Bigelow sites (9,157 and 8,235 feet elevation):

 Direct Imaging

 Astronomy Camp also has a large array of imaging instruments that can be installed on the telescopes above.
-This gives campers unmatched capabilities and flexibility!
+This gives Campers unmatched capabilities and flexibility!

-The following instruments are available for some of the Advanced Camps:
+The following equipment is used for astrophotography: The following instruments are available for some of the Advanced Camps:

-Solar Imaging
+Solar Observing

-Astronomy Camp features an afternoon of solar imaging with a wide variety of gadgets for safely viewing the Sun's photosphere, chromosphere, sunspots, prominences, and flares.
+Astronomy Camp also features an afternoon of solar imaging with a wide variety of gadgets for safely viewing the Sun's photosphere, chromosphere, sunspots, prominences, and flares.

 • A Day Star hydrogen-alpha filter for observing prominences, flares, granulation, and general activity on the Sun.
 Its bandwidth is 0.6 Angstroms.
 It can be used on the 12-inch LX-200 telescope or separately on an 8-inch Celestron telescope.